davidanderson3/uts-documentation/src/gov/nih/nlm/lo/umls/uts/documentation/content/soap/atoms/index.md

-title=Retrieving atoms from the UTS SOAP API date=2015-10-22 updated=2015-10-22
+title=Retrieving atoms and atom information from the UMLS SOAP API date=2015-10-22 updated=2015-10-22 type=page
-type=page